DilipThanait/stopwatch/README.md

 # stopwatch
-This is the project of stopwatch with javascript.
+This is the project of stopwatch with javascript, html and css script.